nanoborg/wdi-fundamentals-memorygame/README.md

 ## Intention

-This was part of my pre course material designed to get my familiar with programming languages such as:
+This was part of my pre course material designed to get me familiar with programming languages such as:

 - HTML
 - CSS